truenas/middleware/docs/userguide/index.rst

   work on the last executed task at the time the CIFS service started.
 A future version of FreeNAS® will address this limitation.

 * the periodic snapshot task should be created and at least one snapshot should exist **before** creating the CIFS share.
-If you created the CIFS share first, restart the CIFS service in Services → Control Services.
+If you created the CIFS share first, restart the CIFS service in :menuselection:`Services --> Control Services`.

 * appropriate permissions must be configured on the volume/dataset being shared by CIFS.